kmaterna/InSAR_CGM_readers_writers/README.md

-### USER'S CORNER FOR SCEC HDF5 FILE
+## USER'S CORNER FOR SCEC HDF5 FILE
 1. Git clone "InSAR_CGM_readers_writers" repo onto your local machine.
 Install requirements if necessary (can set up dedicated conda environment if desired).
 Install software by calling ```python setup.py install```
-2. Check out your brand new HDF5 file.
+2. Check out an HDF5 file.
 One option is to view the basic metadata and its contents in bash:
 ```bash
 #!/bin/bash
 h5dump --contents test_SCEC_CGM_InSAR_v0_0_1.hdf5    # basic table of contents